miebach/deb-package-modify/README.md

 Usage:
 ------

+Choose a deb package you want to modify and run:

     deb-package-modify package.deb

-Make changes and save, then use your new package, for example:
+Make changes and save, then use your modified package, for example:

-  sudo dpkg -i package.modified.deb sudo apt-get install -f
+    sudo dpkg -i package.modified.deb
+    sudo apt-get install -f